Ambush at Vella Gulf

 Description

-A year and a half into the war, the U.S. Navy struggled to gain the upper hand against Japan’s battleships, cruisers, and destroyers, and especially so at night.
-Rigidly held old-school doctrine, combined with badly flawed torpedoes, took a terrible toll on the fleet.
+A year and a half into the war, success against Japan’s battleships, cruisers, and destroyers eluded the U.S. Navy, which rigidly held to old-school doctrine while its badly flawed torpedoes sputtered.
 By the summer of 1943, the Americans were ready for a bold move.
-Bolstered by hard-bought experience and improved torpedoes and forced by the loss of cruisers to consider new tactics, naval commanders finally saw fit to unleash the destroyers, which had traditionally been used to screen the larger capital ship at the core of the U.S. battle fleet.
+Bolstered by hard-bought experience and better torpedoes, and forced by the loss of cruisers to consider new tactics, naval commanders finally saw the offensive possibilities of destroyers, which had traditionally been used to screen the big battleships at the core of the U.S. battle fleet.

-When, in early August 1943, intelligence was received of another expected run of four Japanese destroyers, American admirals turned their own destroyers loose.
+When radar picked up four Japanese destroyers in early August 1943, American admirals turned their own destroyers loose.
 Days earlier, the navy had attempted to intercept the Japanese with a flotilla of PT boats, with disastrous results, especially for Lt.
 John F. Kennedy and his PT-109.
 Now destroyers set a trap in Vella Gulf.
 As the four Japanese destroyers approached, three American tin cans launched a massive torpedo salvo while another three followed up with their guns.
 Soon the lead enemy ships were ablaze.
 Three Japanese destroyers went down, and the fourth steamed off with a hole through its rudder.
-The Americans suffered not a single casualty—the perfect victory indeed.
-(INCLUDES 63 B&W PHOTOGRAPHS.)
+The Americans suffered not a single casualty – the perfect victory indeed.

 Available Editions